Vaitheesh05/Hudi_utility/README.md

 - A `/bootstrap_hudi/` endpoint to initiate bootstrapping via Spark.
 - A `/bootstrap_history/` endpoint to retrieve bootstrap history from the PostgreSQL database.
 - A `/bootstrap_status/{transaction_id}/` endpoint to check the status of a specific bootstrap transaction.
-- A `/check_path_or_table/` endpoint to validate if a given path is an HDFS directory or a Hive table.
+- A `/check_path_or_table/ endpoint to validate if a given path is an HDFS directory or a Hive table.
+- A WebSocket `/ws/` endpoint to stream real-time updates of bootstrap transaction status.

 The backend also uses **SQLAlchemy** for managing the database and **PySpark** for running Spark jobs in the background.